 What is the Cambridge University Land Society?

 Contact with the Department does not cease on graduation.
-The Cambridge University Land Society (CULS) is the oldest, largest and most active Departmental Alumni Society in the University and has almost 1,000 members, all alumni of the University of Cambridge working in property, be they surveyors, architects, lawyers or working in the finance eand investment sectors, and including some influential players.
+The Cambridge University Land Society (CULS) is the oldest, largest and most active departmental alumni society in the University and has almost 1,000 members, all alumni of the University of Cambridge working in property, be they surveyors, architects, lawyers or working in the finance and investment sectors, and including some influential players.

-Each year the Society organises at least one Careers Event in Cambridge for Land Economists, usually in October, and Society Members work with the Department Mentoring Programme to provide Mentors for graduates and undergraduates.
+Each year the Society organises at least one Careers Fair in Cambridge for Land Economists, usually in October, and Society Members work with the Department's Mentoring Scheme to provide mentors for students.